Message to the College Community

 Donald Guy Generals, Ed.D.

-Enough is Enough: Health Care Disparities in Women of Color
+Health Care Disparities for Men of Color

 Colleges in the Philly area and elsewhere are pledging to address national unrest and criminal justice inequalities